aswinsilicon/CNN_RISCV_FPGA/README.md

 - ### 18th June: Generation of Custom User IP using verilog IP packaging, performed software simulation by integrating AXI Stream and AXI Lite interfaces with the neural network.
 Got 98% accuracy with Sigmoid size 10,5 and 96% accuracy with Sigmoid size 5,5. and 90% accuracy with ReLU function.

 - ### 19th June: Created ZyNet IP (neural network IP) and integrated it with Zynq processor, AXI Interconnect, AXI DMA, and Concat.
+- ### 20th June: Generated bitstrem of the zynet ip interfaced with AXI interface and DMA controller, and exported hardware to the Software Developement Kit for final deployment on the hardware